-Acacia iteaphylla, the Flinders Range Wattle, is a native of South Australia and comes in several forms.
+Acacia iteaphylla, the Flinders Range Wattle, is a native of South Australia – reaching a height of 0.5 to 4 metres tall and comes in several forms.
 There is a dwarf form and others that are either medium to tall shrubs with upright growth habit or pendulous branches.

 Propagate from seed treated with boiling water or cuttings.

 The type specimen was collected by Baron Ferdinand von Mueller in the late 1840’s or early 1850’s from Arkaba Station near Hawker in the southern Flinders Ranges, South Australia.
 This was during a time when the Baron lived in South Australia before becoming Victoria’s Government Botanist in 1853.